 Prior to training the model, a feature selection step was implemented to test the statistical significance of the predictor features for the presence/absence prediction of rock.
 The Boruta algorithm (Kursa & Rudnicki 2010) is a feature selection wrapper (Guyon & Elisseeff 2003) based on the RF model.
 The algorithm uses the feature importance score generated by RF to test each of the predictor features against the effect of random noise.
-The importance score of each variable is compared to the range of importance scores achieved by random permutations of the predictor variables.
-Only features with importance scores significantly higher than those of the random variables were retained for use in the final model.
+Only features with Boruta scores significantly higher than random were retained for use in the final model.
 A further feature selection step removed correlated variables from the set of predictors used in the final model.
 Out of any two variables with a correlation coefficient above 0.7, only the variable with the higher Boruta score was retained in the final set of predictors.

-To evaluate the predictive performance of the model, four validation statistics were calculated, including Area Under the Curve (AUC), Sensitivity2, Specificity3 and Kappa statistics (Cohen 1960).
+To evaluate the predictive performance of the model, four validation statistics were calculated, including the Area Under the Curve (AUC), Sensitivity6, Specificity7 and Kappa (Cohen 1960) statistics.
 The AUC statistic is a threshold-independent goodness measure between 0 and 1, where a value of 0.5 signifies a model that is no better than random, whilst a value of 1 corresponds to perfect discrimination.
 As a general guideline, AUC values over 0.9 indicate excellent, 0.8 - 0.9 very good, 0.7 - 0.8 satisfactory and below 0.7 poor discriminative ability (Hosmer & Lemeshow 2000).
 The AUC statistic is, however, sensitive to the prevalence of rock presence observations in the test data (Lobo et al 2008) and it is good practice to combine it with other validation measures.
 Sensitivity, Specificity and Kappa are all calculated from dichotomised, presence/absence predictions.
 The threshold used to convert probabilities to presence and absence, and consequently to calculate Sensitivity, Specificity and Kappa, affects the overall accuracy and the likelihood of false negatives and false positives.
 The objectives of mapping will define which threshold is appropriate.
 Where the cost associated with false negatives (i.e. not predicting rock where it occurs) is high, a threshold which places more weight on sensitivity would be more appropriate.
 Conversely, where false positives (i.e. predicting rock in places where it does not occur) have a high cost, the threshold should place more weight on specificity.
-Using equal sensitivity and specificity, i.e. the threshold where positive observations are just as likely to be wrong as negative observations, gives the most unbiased prediction, whilst optimising the sum of specificity and sensitivity gives the highest balanced accuracy (Manel et al 2001).
-In unbalanced datasets overall accuracy can be high, although the class with fewer numerous samples is poorly predicted.
-A high balanced accuracy indicates good prediction success in both classes.
-In large datasets with comprehensive spatial cover and a sampling design unbiased by class. the prevalence of a class reflects its expected likelihood of occurrence.
-Consequently, selecting a threshold that produce predicted presences with the same prevalence is likely to predict an accurate spatial extent of the class.
+Using equal sensitivity and specificity, i.e. the threshold where positive observations are just as likely to be wrong as negative observations, gives the most unbiased prediction, whilst optimising the sum of specificity and sensitivity gives the highest overall accuracy (Manel et al 2001).

-2 Sensitivity: the amount of true presence predictions as a proportion of the total number of presence observations.
+6 Sensitivity: the amount of true presence predictions as a proportion of the total number of presence observations.

-3 Specificity: the amount of true absence predictions as a proportion of the total number of absence observations.
+7 Specificity: the amount of true absence predictions as a proportion of the total number of absence observations.

-The output probability prediction was initially split into five classes, to encompass the range of probabilities.
+The output probability prediction was initially split into five classes to encompass the range of probabilities.
 Class boundaries were set as follows:

-- 1) High confidence in predicted absence of rock: threshold was set to yield 0.99 sensitivity; almost all rock presence observations in the test dataset occur above this cut-off. - Absences and presences with lower confidence: threshold was set to maximise the sum of sensitivity and specificity, with absences below and presences above threshold. - 3) Maintaining the prevalence of rock: threshold was set to maintain the fraction of rock presences observed in training data in the predictions across raster cells. - 4) High confidence in predicted presence of rock: threshold was set to yield 0.99 specificity; almost all rock absences are below this cut-off.
+- 1) High confidence in predicted absence of rock: threshold was set to yield 0.99 sensitivity; almost all rock presence observations in the test dataset occur above this cut-off. - 2) Absences and presences with lower confidence: threshold was set to maximise the sum of sensitivity and specificity, with absences below and presences above threshold. - 3) Maintaining the prevalence of rock: threshold was set to maintain the fraction of rock presences observed in training data in the predictions across raster cells. - 4) High confidence in predicted presence of rock: threshold was set to yield 0.99 specificity; almost all rock absences are below this cut-off.

-2.3.3 Knowledge-based enhancements
+3.3.3 Knowledge-based enhancements